-The optimized $c/a$ ratio as the function of volume obtained from our LDA, GGA and LDA+G calculations are plotted in Fig. \ref{expr_comp} together with the experimental results\cite{Olsen_1985}.
-We can find clearly that the LDA+G calculation obtains the stable region of $\alpha''$-Ce to be from 20.5\AA$^3$ to 22.5\AA$^3$, which is in good agreement with the experimental data\cite{Olsen_1985}.
-While LDA and GGA only get a much narrow region for $\alpha''$-Ce stable as shown in Fig. \ref{expr_comp}.
+The optimized $c/a$ ratio as the function of pressure for Ce obtained from our LDA, GGA, and LDA+G calculations are plotted in Fig. \ref{expr_comp} together with the experimental results.\cite{Olsen_1985} We can find clearly that the LDA+G calculation obtains the globally stable region of $\alpha''$-Ce to be from 13.0 to 17.0 GPa, which is much closer to the experimental data,\cite{Olsen_1985} while LDA only gets a very narrow region for $\alpha''$-Ce stable, and GGA gets the $\alpha''$ phase stable in a pressure region that is much higher than experimental data, as shown in Fig. \ref{expr_comp}.